Hoembi/ASR-Analysis/README.md

 The pdf files with plots will be named according to node as well as average posterior probability, rounded to two decimals.

-5. Plotting the posterior probabilities on the structure:
+### Plotting posterior probabilities on an available structure
-    Run the ```loadBfacts_recolor.py``` script in pymol.
+5. Run the ```loadBfacts_recolor.py``` script in pymol.
 This will add the command loadBfacts_recolor to PYMOL.
 The script is an adapted version from Pietro Gatti-Lafranconi's script (Gatti-Lafranconi, P..
 Pymol script: loadBfacts.py.
 (2014). doi:10.6084/m9.figshare.1176991.v1).
     Usage of the script:
 ```
     Replaces B-factors with a list of values contained in a plain txt file